 • SPANA Jordan was established in 1989

-• SPANA runs a fixed veterinary clinic centre at Wadi Al Seer
+• SPANA runs a fixed veterinary clinic at Wadi Al Seer

-• Two mobile clinics reach animals in remote communities
+• One mobile veterinary clinic to reach animals in remote communities

 • Nosebands and head collars are distributed across the country